Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

 Suppose that $q_\mathrm{emp}(\* x)$ is computed from configurations sampled by different replicas during importance sampling.
 For every $\alpha$-th replica, this allows us to generate a batch of samples $\mathcal{C}^\alpha$, which is a set of pairs of empirical committor function and its corresponding configuration.
-Denoting the collection of batches as $\{ \mathcal{C}^\alpha\}_{\alpha=1}^M$, and given Eq.~\eqref{eq:slse}, the objective function as a mean-squared error of the form is
+Denoting the collection of batches as $\{ \mathcal{C}^\alpha\}_{\alpha=1}^M$, and given \cref{eq:slse}, the objective function as a mean-squared error has the form